All students must adhere to the College of Education's policies and procedures listed below:

 - A minimum 2.5 overall cumulative overall grade point average and a minimum 2.5 major cumulative grade point average is mandatory for a degree in teacher education.
 Many courses require a "C" or better.

-- All required standardized assessments (the Praxis Core Academic Skills for Educators Tests) must be passed prior to Phase II of the Teacher Intern Residency.
+- All required standardized assessments (the Praxis Core Academic Skills for Educators Tests) must be passed prior to Residency II of the Teacher Residency.
 Satisfactory scores on all required tests are essential to obtain a public school teaching certificate.
 Applications for a teaching certificate may be obtained from the College of Education Office of Student Services.

 - The following guidelines on semester-hour loads are strongly advised.
 (In any case, a student may not schedule more than 20 semester hours in a regular semester (Fall or Spring) or 10 hours in the summer semester without written permission of the College of Education Office of Student Services.)